malisas/misc/g2p_documentation_draft.md

   "evidence": "imatinib"
 }
 </pre>

+4) It might be good to include a query which uses `GenomicFeatureQuery` or an `OntologytermQuery` which is an array of multiple `OntologyTerms`s.
+This will demonstrate more use cases....

 ## Future work
 Schema constraints: there are several fields within the schemas that are defined as non-null.
 This may be fine when creating an entity from a data store, however, they are problematic when creating an entity to be used in a query.